iLib-js/ilib-loctool-webos-javascript/README.md

         }
     ~~~~
 * Added ability to use common locale data.
-  * App's xliff data has a higher priority, it there's no matched strings there, then loctool checks data in common directory
+  * App's xliff data has a higher priority, if there's no matched string there, then loctool checks data in the commonXliff directory.
     ~~~~
        "settings": {
             "webos": {